Voigtlander 35mm f1.7 Ultron Review

-The Voigtlander 35mm f1.7 is a great lens for those who want something relatively compact, without having to sacrifice amazing image quality.
-It’s not the smallest 35mm lens you can buy, but it’s not the biggest either.
+The Voigtlander 35mm f1.7 is a great lens for those who want something relatively compact without sacrificing amazing image quality.
+It’s not the smallest 35mm lens you can buy, but it’s not the biggest.
 It’s in that sweet spot.

-While there are faster lenses out there, the f1.7 is still a great place to be at, especially for a lens this size.
+While there are faster lenses, the f1.7 is still a great place to be, especially for a lens this size.

 First Impressions

-I’ve been buying Leica M mount lenses because I shoot on both Fujifilm and Sony, and having lenses that can work on both systems is an amazing thing.
-I ultimately bought this lens to work as a 50mm on my Fujifilm where the APS-C crop makes it almost flawless, but it also works great as a 35mm on the Sony A7rIII.
+I’ve been buying Leica M mount lenses because I shoot on both Fujifilm and Sony, and having lenses that can work on both systems is amazing.
+I ultimately bought this lens to work as a 50mm on my Fujifilm, where the APS-C crop makes it almost flawless, but it also works great as a 35mm on the Sony A7rIII.

-Physically this lens is beautiful.
-Silver looks amazing, but black is less likely to clash with your body, unless you have a silver Leica or Fuji.
+This lens is beautiful physically.
+Silver looks amazing, but black is less likely to clash with your body unless you have a silver Leica or Fuji.

-Focus ring is very smooth and the images it produces are extremely sharp even to the edges with some very slight softness in the corners.
+The focus ring is very smooth, and its images are extremely sharp, even to the edges, with slight softness in the corners.

 Using UV Filters:

 To use a UV filter with the hood that comes with the lens, you have to screw the filter onto the lens and then screw the lens hood onto the filter.
-So you need to make sure you get a UV filter that has front threads.
+So, you must ensure you get a UV filter with front threads.

 Technical Characteristics

-The focus ring is really nice to use.
-I also like the aperture ring, although it took me a minute to get use to it being on the end of the lens compared to being near the base of the lens.
-Aperture clicks feel good, not too soft not too hard either.
-I haven’t had any issues accidentally changing aperture.
+The focus ring is nice to use.
+I also like the aperture ring, although it took me a minute to get used to it being on the end of the lens compared to near the base of the lens.
+Aperture clicks feel goodโnot too soft or hard, either.
+I haven’t had any issues accidentally changing the aperture.

-When focusing, the lens telescopes in and out.
-A feature that sometimes can cause more dust to be pulled into the lens by the vacuum that is created from the lens expanding and contracting.
-I haven’t had the lens long enough to know if it’s an issue or not.
-I’m sure it will be fine in most shooting situations, you just probably wouldn’t want to take it to Burning Man.
+When focusing, the lens telescopes in and out, a feature that sometimes can cause more dust to be pulled into the lens by the vacuum created by the lens expanding and contracting.
+I haven’t had the lens long enough to know whether it’s an issue.
+It will be fine in most shooting situations; you probably wouldn’t want to take it to Burning Man.

 Vignetting

-Vignetting is one of those characteristics we just have to accept with smaller lenses like this.
-I’ve personally don’t mind it and it’s not very bad on this lens compared to some of their other lenses like the 15mm Heliar III.
+Vignetting is one characteristic we must accept with smaller lenses like this.
+I don’t mind it, and it’s not very bad on this lens compared to some of their other lenses, like the 15mm Heliar III.
 By f4, it clears up nicely but is still there even at higher apertures.

-There is also no Lightroom profile correction yet for this lens, so you have to remove the vignetting manually if it bothers you.
+There is also no Lightroom profile correction for this lens, so if you notice vignetting, you must manually remove it.

-I’ll be testing this lens on more cameras but expect it to perform different on different systems as they all have different sensor stacks.
+I’ll test this lens on more cameras, but expect it to perform differently on different systems as they all have different sensor stacks.
 I imagine we’ll see less vignetting on the Canon EOS R vs the A7III because of the smaller focus stack.

 Voitglander 35mm f1.7 On The EOS R

-When using the EOS R there is a noticeable purple vignetting that occurs at all apertures.
-It’s easy to fix with a radial gradient adjustment with a shifted green WB in Lightroom.
+When using the EOS R, there is noticeable purple vignetting at all apertures.
+It’s easy to fix with a radial gradient adjustment and a shifted green WB in Lightroom.

-There is an advantage with corner and edge sharpness when using Voitglander 35mm f1.7 on the EOS R compared to the Sony A7rIII or any full frame E-Mount.
+Corner and edge sharpness is better with Voigtlander 35mm f1.7 on the EOS R than with the Sony A7rIII or any full-frame E-Mount.

 Field Curvature

-Field Curvature is when you focus on the center of your lens and your background falls out of focus, except some areas along the edges that are on a slightly different focal plane than your center subject.
-It might be a characteristic brought on by Sony’s stacked CMOS sensor, or the micro lens configuration.
-I haven’t really been able to find any good samples of this yet, only some minor issues that aren’t worth posting.
+Field Curvature occurs when you focus on the center of your lens and your background falls out of focus, except for some areas along the edges on a slightly different focal plane than your center subject.
+Sony’s stacked CMOS sensor or the microlens configuration might cause this characteristic.
+I haven’t found any good samples of this yet; only some minor issues aren’t worth posting.

 Sharpness

-You might not like that this lens can only focus with a minimum distance of 0.5m.
-However, close focus with this lens isn’t great anyway and if you want tack sharp images at anything under f5.6, you’re going to need to be a few feet away from your subject.
-I’ve found anything under about three feet at f1.7 to f5.6 yields slightly softer images do to spherical aberrations.
-Step back and things are razor-sharp again.
+You might not like that this lens can only focus at a minimum distance of 0.5m.
+However, close focus with this lens isn’t great anyway, and if you want to capture sharp images at anything under f5.6, you’ll need to be a few feet away from your subject.
+I’ve found that anything under three feet at f1.7 to f5.6 yields slightly softer images due to spherical aberrations.
+Step back, and things are razor-sharp again.

 This is not uncommon.
 I have the same issue with my Fuji X100T.

-Regardless, here is a sharpness test taken at about 2-3 feet away at f5.6.
-From the corners to the edges it’s looking great, much better than my Zeiss Sonnar f2.8 in the edges.
+Regardless, here is a sharpness test taken about 2-3 feet away at f5.6.
+From the corners to the edges, it’s looking great, much better than my Zeiss Sonnar f2.8 in the edges.

-Center to edges look great.
-The corner do soften up slightly, but only at the extreme corners.
+The center to edges look great.
+The corners do soften slightly, but only at the extreme corners.

 Chromatic Aberrations

-Chromatic Aberrations are very well controlled on this lens.
-I’ve yet to have it become an issue and I struggle to even find any bad examples in my day-to-day photography.
+This lens very well controls chromatic aberrations.
+I’ve yet to have them become an issue, and I struggle to find bad examples in my day-to-day photography.

-Out of all my photos shooting up into the sky at architecture, there were only a few shots that had any chromatic aberrations.
+Of all my photos shooting up into the sky at architecture, only a few shots had any chromatic aberrations.
 This was one of the rare examples.
 And this is as bad as it seems to get.

 Diffraction & Aperture Control

-This is more related to the pixel pitch of your sensor, but I still like to do diffraction tests with each lens just to see how the lens center sharpness performs at all the different apertures.
+This is more related to your sensor’s pixel pitch, but I still like to do diffraction tests with each lens to see how the lens center sharpness performs at all the different apertures.

 Bokeh

-The Bokeh isn’t perfectly circular, and might have a very subtle swirl to it, but I wouldn’t say it go as far as having the cat eye effect either.
+The Bokeh isn’t perfectly circular and might have a very subtle swirl, but I wouldn’t say it goes as far as having the cat-eye effect.

 Sunstars & Flaring

-Voigtlander lenses seem to always produce some really nice sunstars even at lower apertures.
+Voigtlander lenses always produce nice sun stars, even at lower apertures.
 You can get them even at f2.8.
 This one is at f5.6.

 It’s also very hard to get this lens to flare.